stanford-ssi/tdt-characterization/main.md

 No Terminal Deoxynucleotidyl Transferase should be added to the controls in column 12.
 H12 must be left empty.

 ## Sending to PAN
-In each well of a new 96 well plate, pipette 40uL of the DNA control solution.
-Pipette in 20uL from each corresponding well from the expirimental plate (A1 to A1, H12 to H12 etc).
-Keep the expirimental plate for running on a gel and submit the new plate to PAN for CE.
+In each well of a new 96 well plate, pipette 20uL of the DNA control solution.
+Pipette in 10uL from each corresponding well from the experimental plate (A1 to A1, H12 to H12 etc).
+Keep the experimental plate for running on a gel and submit the new plate to PAN for CE.

 ## Practical Addendum of Mishaps

 B5 did not get nucleotides initially and this was fixed via a single channel pipetting.